Laravel-Lang/lang/README.md

 * [LaravelLang by ARCANEDEV](https://github.com/ARCANEDEV/LaravelLang) - Translations manager and checker for Laravel 5.
 * [Laravel-lang by overtrue](https://github.com/overtrue/laravel-lang) - Command to add languages in your project.
 * [laravel-lang-installer by ablunier](https://github.com/ablunier/laravel-lang-installer) - Command for easily add languages to a Laravel project.
+* [laravel-lang-publisher by Andrey Helldar](https://github.com/andrey-helldar/laravel-lang-publisher) - Easy installation and update of translation files for your project.

 ## Credits